 Our health is the number one priority, and good air quality plays a crucial role in keeping our families and children healthy.
 Homeowners should always be keeping an eye on the air quality in their homes.

 HVACs and their filters are designed to reduce airborne pollutants, including virus particles, when they circulate through the system.
 HVAC filtration can reduce the risk of transmission indoors when used with other public health measures such as physical distancing and wearing masks.
 It is important to ensure regular maintenance of the HVAC systems in your home, business, workplace, or school.
 Ensure HVAC systems are in good working condition.
 Increase air-exchange settings on the HVAC system, if possible.
 Use the highest efficiency filters that are compatible with the HVAC system(s).
 Keep areas near HVAC inlets and outlets clear.
 Arrange furniture away from air vents and high airflow areas.
 Avoid re-circulating air.

 Public Health Measures

-While ventilation and air duct cleaning is important, it must be used along with other public health measures.
+While ventilation and air duct cleaning are important, they must be used along with other public health measures.
 There is not one public health measure that can guarantee protection from COVID-19; multiple strategies are needed.
 Other measures include symptom screening and self-isolation for people with symptoms, practicing physical distancing, wearing a mask at all times when indoors*, and practicing good hand hygiene and respiratory etiquette.
-Engineering control measures, such as physical barriers, can also be used, however be sure they do not negatively impact airflow and ventilation within the space.
+Engineering control measures, such as physical barriers, can also be used, however, be sure they do not negatively impact airflow and ventilation within the space.